BAAI-EI-DATA/RoboDriver/README_SO101.md

 dora run dora_teleoperate_dataflow.yml
 ```

-Open a new terminal, then:
+Open a new terminal, then run:

 ```
 bash operating_platform/robot/robots/so101_v1/scripts/run_so101_cli.sh
 ```

-You can modify the task name and task description by adjusting the parameters within the run_so101_cli.sh file.
+You can modify task name/description by editing parameters in `scripts/run_so101_cli.sh`.

 # Acknowledgment